 'Telling off' or appearing angry can be a reward in itself.
 Passing no comment on minor misbehaviours but praising a return to acceptable behaviour may be appropriate.
-There is a danger of the pupil's behaviour escalating to a level where you cannot ignore it so the technique may need to be adapted e.g. ignore and redirect i.e instead of saying 'Don't throw' try 'Lets do some painting' Ignore and praise another pupil who is behaving appropriately.
+There is a danger of the pupil's behaviour escalating to a level where you cannot ignore it so the technique may need to be adapted e.g. ignore and redirect i.e instead of saying 'Don't throw' try 'Lets do some painting' or 'kind hands/ hands down'

+Ignore and praise another pupil who is behaving appropriately.
 Remove the reinforcement of the 'audience' by moving the pupil or moving the group.